Canadian Indigenous law: Secwépemc

-Syilx law
+Syilx

-Born from iʔ syilx iʔ temxʷulaʔxʷs, or Okanagan Country, Syilx law is defined through captikwł, "a collection of teachings about Syilx Okanagan laws, customs, values, governance structures and principles that, together, define and inform Syilx Okanagan rights and responsibilities to the land and to our culture."
+Born from iʔ syilx iʔ temxʷulaʔxʷs, or Okanagan Country, Syilx law is defined through captikwł, "a collection of teachings about Syilx Okanagan laws, customs, values, governance structures and principles that, together, define and inform Syilx Okanagan rights and responsibilities to the land and to our culture".
 The Syilx Nation maintains ankc’xʷ̌iplaʔtntət uɬ yʕat iʔ ks səctxət̕stim ("our laws and responsibilities") as its core constitutional framework, from which derives Syilx values, citizenship, structures for dispute resolution, governmental authority, rights, and responsibilities, particularly those responsibilities from and to the tmixʷ, tmxʷulaxʷ, and siwłkʷ (partially translated as all living beings, the land, and the waters, respectively).
 The Syilx Okanagan Nation Alliance is currently in the process of rebuilding the nation and drafting a modern constitution.

-Tŝilhqot'in law
+Tŝilhqot'in

 The name for Tŝilhqot'in law is Dechen Ts’edilhtan.

-Wet'suwet'en law
+Wet'suwet'en

 After conflict at the frontiers of Wet'suwet'en Country in British Columbia, the BC and Canadian governments signed a memorandum of understanding with the Wet'suwet'en Nation's hereditary chiefs in May 2020.
 The memorandum begins with these first two points: